 - provide for greater public transparency of water testing activities being undertaken by these facilities.

-From February 2017, the requirements apply to:
+The requirements apply to:

 - Queensland Health hospitals with inpatients

 - Queensland Health operated residential aged care facilities

 Private residential aged care facilities are not yet subject to the water risk management provisions.
 However, as water risk management plans are considered internationally as best practice, Queensland Health advocates for all health and aged care facilities to have, and operate in accordance to, a water risk management plan.
 Engagement with the private residential aged care sector is planned to commence late 2018.

 - have a water risk management plan that addresses all water-related hazards which includes, but is not limited to, monitoring for the presence of Legionella in water used by a facility

 - operate in accordance with their water risk management plan

 - demonstrate both timely and appropriate remedial responses are/have been undertaken in line with their water risk management plan in response to incidents including the detection of Legionella in water used by the facility